Debugging#

 Class Question #3#

-Edit the code below (replacing --- with either values or variable names) so that when executed, this cell returns None.
+Edit the code below (replacing --- with either values or variable names) so that when executed, this cell prints None.

 num1 = ---